Divorce and Children With Autism

 There are various types of life insurance policies available to consumers, including term and whole life/permanent.
 A term life policy pays only if the death occurs during the term of the policy, which is usually between one and thirty years.
 There are two basic types of term life insurance: 1) level term, which means that the death benefit stays the same throughout the term of the policy, and 2) decreasing term, which means the death benefit drops, usually in one-year increments, over the term of the policy.
 A whole life/permanent insurance pays whenever the insured dies.
 There are three types of whole life/permanent insurance: 1) traditional whole life, 2) universal life, and 3) variable universal life, and there are variations in each category.

-It’s advisable for parents to research and consult with a professional regarding which life insurance policy would be sufficient to cover additional costs of lifetime care for the child.
-And if the parents do purchase life insurance policies, it might make sense to designate the special needs trust the beneficiary.
+If the parents do purchase life insurance policies, it might make sense to designate the special needs trust the beneficiary.

 When a couple is divorced, it’s common for the parents to be required to provide annual copies of the life insurance policies and proof that payments continue to be made.
 This yearly requirement could be consented to as a stipulation of the divorce.